Home Blog Blue Sclera: Causes, Risks, and Functions of the Black Sclera

 "blue sclera" describes the blue-tinted or blue-turning white portion of your eye.
 This shade of blue might look grey or purple.

-A blue sclera can be a sign of several illnesses.
-It is frequently caused by a genetic disorder associated with connective tissue that is inherited in early children.
+Blue sclera can be a sign of several illnesses.
+It is frequently caused by a genetic disorder associated with connective tissue inherited in early childhood.
 Adults with iron insufficiency may have blue sclera.

 A blue sclera typically exhibits no discomfort or other signs.
 The blue colour is thought to be caused by thinner sclera fibres that let the uvea and blood vessels beneath shine through.